AlertBear/ovirt-manager-auto/docs/source/input.rst

 Input Test Scenario File
 ========================
-This file defines the test scenario.
+This file defines the test scenario which contains a set of test cases.
 Each test case in this file should contain the following attributes (xml nodes for .xml file, column for .ods file, TestCase object attributes for .py file):

 * test_name - *mandatory* Name of the test which will appear in reports
 * test_action - *mandatory* Action which will run to implement the test, each action is mapped to the function in conf/actions.conf file